YJW1999/GPU-Radix-Sort-CUDA-Implementation/README.md

 Performance

 Baseline algorithm: std::sort() single thread && std::sort() multi-threads

+The runtime for std::sort() starts just before the funtion call of std::sort(), and ends after the function call.
+The runtime for GPU only counts the calculation time which excludes the transfer time from GPU memory to main memory

 The performance is worse than both single thread and multi-threads std::sort()